sczhou/CodeFormer/README.md

 <img src="assets/network.jpg" width="800px"/>

-:star: If CodeFormer is helpful to your projects, please help star this repo.
+:star: If CodeFormer is helpful to your images or projects, please help star this repo.
 Thanks! :hugs:

 ### Updates

+- **2022.09.04**: Add face upsampling '--face_upsample' for high-resolution AI-created face enhancement.
 - **2022.08.23**: Some modifications on face detection and fusion for better AI-created face enhancement.
 - **2022.08.07**: Integrate Real-ESRGAN to support background image enhancement.
 - **2022.07.29**: Integrate new face detectors of `['RetinaFace'(default), 'YOLOv5']`.